Hashtag Web3 Logo

 }

-This function allows users to deposit an equal value of both tokens into the pool.
-In return, they receive "LP tokens" that represent their share of the pool.
+This function allows users to deposit equal values of both tokens into the pool.
+In return, they receive liquidity provider (LP) tokens that represent their share of the pool.

 function addLiquidity(uint256 _amountA, uint256 _amountB) public {